Differences for expats and tourists

 International insurance providers are not located in Germany, but offer health insurance schemes that are used around the world.
 They are easy to set up, offer often good benefits for medical treatment of all kinds and are well accepted around the world.

-But are they legal in Germany, meaning: are they eligible to be used as a law-compliant substitutive health insurance like a German private health insurance in lieu of the German statutory health insurance?
+But are they legal in Germany, i.e, are they eligible to be used as a law-compliant substitutive health insurance like a German private health insurance in lieu of the German statutory health insurance?

-"International health insurance plans are not eligible as a substitute of Germany statutory health insurance"
+"International health insurance plans are not eligible as a substitute of German statutory health insurance"

-The answer is, unfortunately, rather simple since around 2016, when the relevant laws in the VAG (insurance oversight law) have been changed the last time:
+The answer is, unfortunately, rather simple.
+Since 2016, when the relevant laws in the VAG (insurance supervision law) were changed the last time:

 No, they are not!

-The German financial oversight institution BAFIN says this about such health insurances:
+The German financial services supervision authority (BaFin) says this about such health insurances:

 "With regard to an insurance policy with an EU/EEA insurer, special features apply: on the one hand, with regard to the fulfillment of the insurance obligation and, on the other hand, with regard to the regulatory requirements for the distribution of corresponding health insurance products in Germany.